Gulls of Europe, Asia and North America: Background

+History

 The first edition of Olsen and Larsson's book was released in 2003.
 While the book was initially generally well-received, a large number of errors soon came to light.
 As a result, this edition was withdrawn, and a reprint with corrections was released in 2004.
 Because the publishers required only the title page of the book to be returned in order for purchasers to receive the reprint free of charge, many copies of the first printing are still in circulation.
-(Those with a title page are identifiable by the absence of the words "Reprinted with corrections 2004" below the publisher's address on reverse of the title page.)
+(Those with a title page are identifiable by the absence of the words "Reprinted with corrections 2004" below the publisher's address on the reverse of the title page.)
 The ISBN of the corrected reprint is ISBN 0-7136-7087-8.

 The corrected reprint has 608 pages.
 In total, 43 species are given full treatment by this work — identification text, colour plates by Larsson, and several colour photographs (the plates and photographs are placed with the species texts, not grouped together in a separate section).
-In addition, three Southern Hemisphere species which have occurred as vagrants in the Northern Hemisphere (band-tailed gull, grey gull and swallow-tailed gull) are covered more briefly in an appendix, with a single photograph each, and brief mention is also made here of silver gull which has occurred as an escape from captivity.
-Preceding the species accounts, an introduction covers the book's species-level taxonomy, and gives general advice on gull identification, including ageing and moult, hybrid and aberrant birds, and the effects of lighting conditions, and plumage wear and fading.
+In addition, three Southern Hemisphere species which have occurred as vagrants in the Northern Hemisphere (band-tailed gull, grey gull, and swallow-tailed gull) are covered more briefly in an appendix, with a single photograph each, and brief mention is also made here of the silver gull, which has occurred as an escape from captivity.
+Preceding the species accounts, an introduction covers the book's species-level taxonomy and gives general advice on gull identification, including ageing and moult, hybrid and aberrant birds, and the effects of lighting conditions, plumage wear, and fading.

-The book is particularly notable in that it is the first work to bring together information discovered during the late 1980s, 1990s and early 21st century on the identification of birds of the large white-headed gull complex.
-The book adopts a conservative approach at higher taxonomic levels, lumping all gulls (except for ivory gull, Ross's gull and the two kittiwakes) in the genus Larus.
-A revised taxonomy is adopted at the species level, however; a number of distinctive forms (mainly in the large white-headed gull complex) are regarded as separate species.
+The book is particularly notable as the first work to bring together information discovered during the late 1980s, 1990s, and early 21st century on the identification of birds of the large white-headed gull complex.
+The book adopts a conservative approach at higher taxonomic levels, lumping all gulls (except for ivory gull, Ross's gull, and the two kittiwakes) in the genus Larus.
+A revised taxonomy is adopted at the species level; however, a number of distinctive forms (mainly in the large white-headed gull complex) are regarded as separate species.

 Species-level taxonomic decisions adopted in the book are as follows: